 The Legal Cheek View

-Serle Court covers a wide spectrum of work under the commercial and chancery umbrellas.
-Made up of 82 barristers, including 28 KCs, the set’s expertise in commercial dispute resolution, civil fraud, company, restructuring/insolvency, partnerships, real estate, trusts, deceased estates and charities, and offshore work (members are regularly instructed in cases arising in a long list of glamorous locations) is highly respected.
-In addition, members work in areas as varied as intellectual property, art law, sport and sports regulation, and tax.
+Serle Court covers a wide spectrum of work under the commercial and chancery umbrellas — in other words, if it involves money, Serle Court tenants will be involved.
+Made up of 87 barristers, including 30 KCs, the set’s expertise spans the “whole of business and property law”, which includes civil fraud, onshore and offshore trusts (from probate to charities), commercial dispute resolution, company, restructuring/insolvency, partnerships, IP, and real estate work.
+Their expertise both home and abroad (members are regularly instructed in cases arising in a long list of glamorous locations), especially in offshore financial centres from Dubai to the BVI, is highly respected.
+In addition, members work in areas as varied as art law, family, sports, and tax.

 With so much exciting work on offer, it can be hard to say no to cases, but we are told clerks are very supportive in meeting the wishes of individual members and that everyone’s choices are respected by all.
 One insider told us that “chambers is incredibly supportive of the choices that each member makes as to the balance they want to achieve between work and home life” whilst another silk with two young children tells us that “this is an absolute priority for me and one which the clerks are 100% supportive of.
 I don’t get it right all the time, but generally manage to preserve weekends, half terms and some of the school holidays as ‘sacrosanct’ family time.
 I have learnt to say no!”.
 Another tenant finds it a bit more turbulent, saying “[the work] goes from too much to too little” but adds “at least it is under my control and I am not at the beck and call of a partner with billing targets”.